zhihaiwangx/zhihaiwangx.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year PhD Candidate at the [School of Artificial Intelligence and Data Science](https://saids.ustc.edu.cn/main.htm), [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
 I received my Bachelor’s degree in 2020 from the [School of Electrical and Electronic Engineering](http://seee.hust.edu.cn/) at the [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
 Currently, I am pursuing my Ph.D. in the [MIRA Lab](https://miralab.ai/) at USTC, under the supervision of Prof. [Jie Wang](https://miralab.ai/people/jie-wang/).
-My research interests include Learning to Optimize, AI for Chips, Deep Reinforcement Learning, and Efficient Inference of Large Language Models.
+My research interests include Sample-Efficient Deep Reinforcement Learning (DRL), Learning to Optimize, AI for Chips, and Efficient DRL for Large Language Model Reasoning.

 Education
 ======